off-by-some/Whiteboard/README.md

 How to install:
 ---------------

-currently, you should install any deps, for the front end, we only require LiveScript, and installing dependencies for the backend is quite simple.
+Currently, you should install any deps, for the front end, we only require [LiveScript] [1], and installing dependencies for the backend is quite simple.

 First off, you will need an install of mySQL, make sure you have that before proceeding.